Brooke Prentis

 Brooke Prentis (born 25 May 1980) is an Australian Aboriginal Christian leader, who is descended from the Wakka Wakka people.
-She is the current CEO of Common Grace and coordinator of the Grasstree Gathering.
+She is the coordinator of the Grasstree Gathering.

 Early life and education

 Prentis was born in Cairns on Yidinji land and grew up in Redcliffe, Queensland on the lands of the Gubbi Gubbi people.
 She is a descendant of the Wakka Wakka people.
 She attended Redcliffe State High School, graduating in 1997.
 She studied at The University of Queensland gaining a Bachelor of Commerce and a Bachelor of Arts, majoring in Japanese and Political science.

 Prentis became a Christian while studying at university through The Salvation Army.
 She has been a member of various churches including the Uniting Church Australia, and the Anglican Church.
 She served as a Pastor in Ipswich within The Salvation Army’s Indigenous Ministries.

 Prentis is a founding member of the NAIITS (formerly North American Institute for Indigenous Theological Studies) Down Under Whitley College, University of Divinity, Melbourne, an initiative for Masters and PhD level theological education with an indigenous focus.
 Prentis is studying a Masters in Theology through this program.
 She is also a scholar of the Australian Centre for Christianity and Culture.